Frequently Asked Questions

 When is the application due?

-Can I enter in the Spring semester?
+Can I start the program in the Spring semester?

 No, the program admits in the Fall semester only.